 No suitable photo ID?

 There is no requirement for photo ID when voting by post.
-If you would like to vote by post more information can be found here.
+Please visit out 'Voting by post' page for more information on postal voting.

-Where an individual does not have any of these accepted forms of photographic ID, they can apply for a Voter Authority Certificate.
+Where an individual does not have any of these accepted forms of photographic ID and does not want to vote by post, they can apply for a Voter Authority Certificate.
 This is a document containing an elector’s name and photograph which can be obtained free of charge from the Government Voter ID portal, following verification of an applicant’s identity.

 Electors can apply for a Voter Authority Certificate by going to the following website: VAC Application